GodLis/Mev_testing_php/task17/README.md

 task17, geocoding
 =================

-task17 it`s a PHP CLI script, that that executes direct and reverse geocoding.
+task17 it`s a PHP CLI script, that executes direct and reverse geocoding.

 task17 works with PHP 5.6 or later.